ekcom/rbot/README.md

   * If you are hosting somewhere other than Heroku, set the callback URL to the `/hook` route of your hosted site.
     For example, if your hosted domain is `https://my-cool-bot.example.com`, the callback URL would be `https://my-cool-bot.example.com/hook`
 4. In your Heroku app dashboard, navigate to Settings and click Reveal Config Vars
- * Enter BOT_ID as KEY and your GroupMe Bot ID in the VALUE section.
+ * Enter `BOT_ID` as KEY and your GroupMe Bot ID (found on the [GroupMe Bots page](https://dev.groupme.com/bots)) in the VALUE section.
 Then click "Add."
- * Enter GROUP_ID with the Group Id from GroupMe developers
+ * Enter `GROUP_ID` with the Group Id associated with your bot
-5. Add-on Heroku Scheduler and Heroku Postgres
+5. Add-on Heroku Postgres Heroku Scheduler
- > Navigate to the “Resources” tab of the app’s Dashboard.
-Search for “Heroku Scheduler” in the Add-ons search box.
-Follow the prompts to provision the Add-on.
+ * For Heroku Postgres, go to the Resources tab of the app dashboard.
+Then, simply search for "Heroku Postgres" and select the `Hobby Dev - Free` option (no further configuration required)
+ * For Heroku Scheduler, go back to the Resources tab and search for Heroku Scheduler.
+Click Submit Order Form.
+    * __Note:__ Heroku may require you to add a credit card to verify your identity.
+The card added should not be charged for the purposes of this app, but it unfortunately is a required step if you are hosting with heroku.
  * Click on the Heroku Scheduler in the list and it will open a new tab
- * Click Create job and select Every 10 minutes.
+ * Click Add Job and select Every 10 minutes.
 This will wake up our bot to check if it is time to send a message every 10 minutes.
  * In Run Command, type `node cron-check.js` and then press Save Job
- * For Heroku Postgres, simply search for it and select the `Hobby Dev - Free` option (no further configuration required)
 6. Start chatting with the Reminder Bot
  * In the group you added the bot to, try typing "Hey Reminder Bot, what is the status"
+ * Ask the reminder bot "Hey RBot, what are the available commands?" for more

 ## How it works
 - Each message sent in GroupMe is also sent to the bot
-- The bot has code written to parse the message and tell if you are talking to him (his name is Bob)
+- The bot has code written to parse the message and tell if you are talking to him
-- If you are talking to him, you can configure settings (which are stored in a text file instead of a database for simplicity) or enable the daily reminder
+- If you are talking to him, he will listen to you and update the database when you configure settings or enable the daily reminder
+ - Heroku automatically puts the server to sleep when you haven't interacted with the bot for 30 minutes
-- Heroku will wake the bot up temporarily every 10 minutes to check, and stay awake if it is close to time
+- Heroku will wake the bot up temporarily every 10 minutes to check if it is close to reminder time, and stay awake if it is close to time
+ - The bot sends the message to GroupMe at the scheduled time